maim-lain/schooloflust/quests.md

 - Complete the sidequest: Harassing the Harasser

 **Walkthrough:**
-- Warning: You won't be able to hang out with Violet anymore at the cafe once you complete this quest
+- Warning: You won't be able to hang out with Violet at the cafe anymore after completing this quest
 - Go to the cafe in town -> Violet -> Talk

 <br>